The 5 Best Livestock Guard Dogs for Sheep, Goats, and Other Herds

 This white or light-colored livestock guard dog is also originally from Hungary, like the Komondor.
 The dog breed may even have been around before coming to that country, though, and some fanciers think it is one of the oldest dog breeds in existence.

 The Kuvasz looks similar to the other livestock guard dogs.
-The eyes are black, he weighs about 50–75 kilograms, but he is not as heavy as some of the livestock guard dog breeds.
-The main difference is in his personality.
+The eyes are black, they weigh about 50–75 kilograms, but they are not as heavily built as some of the livestock guard dog breeds.
+The main difference is personality.

-If this dog is to be kept as a companion animal, he should have early socialization and good obedience training.
+If this dog is to be kept as a companion animal, they should have early socialization and good obedience training.
 They might be more playful than other livestock guard dogs but are also serious about their work and quite independent.
-The Kuvasz is known to be good with kids, good around other animals, and protective of his family and owner.
+The Kuvasz is known to be good with kids, good around other animals, and protective of their family and owner.
 They are not known for performing tricks or obeying commands off leash.

 If you are interested in this breed of dog, there is another author, Suhail, that keeps one and is knowledgeable on the Kuvasz and other livestock guard dogs.
 You can search for his great article about his experience with the breed.

 I am a big fan of the Fila Brasileiro since they are good guard dogs and also a great livestock guard dog for cattle.
 They are not popular, however, and since some of the popular websites on the internet claim they are “Brazilian Fighting Dogs”, they probably never will be.
 The UK has already foolishly put them on their Dangerous Dogs List, and they are also banned in some other countries.